 Mark D. Steinberg specializes on the history of Russia in the late nineteenth and early twentieth centuries.
 His research focuses on the city, revolutions, emotions, violence, space, and utopia.
 His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, forthcoming 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
-He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: Leningrad, Odessa, Shanghai, and New York City, 1919-1932."
+He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: New York, Odessa, and Bombay, 1918-1932."

 Other faculty with expertise in Russian history include: